 Photo Below The path through the wetland on May 7, 1957.

 Below: In the two 2008 photos below we are looking out through the barren trees of April, across the wetland and toward the west hillside.
 This is a somewhat similar perspective to the photos at the top of the page.
 We see a birch or two, but the extensive grove no longer is there.
+Most of what we see are ash and maple.
 The photo immediately below is taken near Garden Guidepost #32 and the other photo from further north near Guidepost #33.
 Gardener Cary George reported in the Fringed Gentian™ in September 1990 that a large number of the old birch had been lost in the drought that occurred in the last years of the 1980 decade.

 Photo below: The northern end of the wetland today is anchored by Tamaracks and a few Maples.

 For more information on the wetland at Eloise Butler Wildflower Garden see our article on "Wetland History"